 “Just for the winter.
 We’re scouting locations in Portland after New Year’s.”

-Later Jack was back to being pouty from not being kept up to date on my busy schedule.
+Later Jack is back to being pouty from not being kept up to date on my busy schedule.

 “What are your plans?”
-I whispered in bed.
+I whispers in bed.

 He whispered back how many different ways we could have sex.

-The next day was just one final, Psychology.
-The main question was to describe how the subsequent psychologists, Jung, Adler, Rogers, etc, had branched out from the father of psychology, Sigmund Freud and psychoanalysis.
-I disputed the professor’s claim that Freud was the originator of all psychology, citing William Shakespeare as the true inspiration for examining the human psyche.
-I predicted that Freudian psychology found dominance only on the Upper Eastside and Westside of New York City and was fading away.
-I wrote a short coda about my experiences with Dr Kamakazi and how he blended oriental culture, Catholicism and Oedipal complexes into an effective treatment for my Post-Traumatic Stress Disorder.
+The next day is just one final, Psychology.
+The main question is to describe how the subsequent psychologists, Jung, Adler, Rogers, etc, have branched out from the father of psychology, Sigmund Freud and psychoanalysis.
+I dispute the professor’s claim that Freud was the originator of all psychology, citing William Shakespeare as the true inspiration for examining the human psyche.
+I predict that Freudian psychology will find dominance only on the Upper Eastside and Westside of New York City and is fading away.
+I write a short coda about my experiences with Dr Kamakazi and how he blends oriental culture, Catholicism and Oedipal complexes into an effective treatment for my Post-Traumatic Stress Disorder.

-Again finishing earlier than anyone else, I used the time to type the current draft of my case study.
-I went to Professor Feldstein’s offices north of Harvard Yard, hoping to discuss my progress with the case study.
-He had several students waiting outside his office, looking for moral support on their upcoming ECON 10 final.
-I waited until he had finished with his current students, which he did in short order.
-I knocked and stuck my head in.
+Again finishing earlier than anyone else, I use the time to type the current draft of my case study.
+I go to Professor Feldstein’s office north of Harvard Yard at William James, hoping to discuss my progress with the case study.
+He has several students waiting outside his office, looking for moral support on their upcoming ECON 10 final.
+I wait until he had finishes with his current students, which he does in short order.
+I knock and stick my head in.

 “I’m back for finals.
-Will you review my current draft of the case study you assigned?
+Will you review the current draft of my case study you assigned?
 I’m hoping to get it published in the Harvard Business Review.”

 “Well, you’re nothing if not ambitious.
 You’ll be competing for space with the current MBA students that graduate this year.
 Let me see this over-blown term paper.”

-I handed it to him.
-He looked at the various sections and subheadings, nodding in agreement that I was at least familiar with the proper format.
+I hand it to him.
+He looks at the various sections and subheadings, nodding in agreement that I’m at least familiar with the proper format.

-I was on pins and needles, unaware that I had any scholarly ambitions.
+I’m on pins and needles, unaware that I have scholarly ambitions.
 Maybe it was just my need to gain approval from father figures.

-“Not bad, Castle,” He remarked halfway through.
+“Not bad, Castle,” He remarks halfway through.
 “I assume you had a grad student help you on the wording and format.”

 “Just the last two days.
 I met a B School student who helped me a lot.
-He said there are very few entertainment industry case studies.”
+He says there are very few entertainment industry case studies.”

-“We agreed that fitting a creative enterprise into a corporate format was constraining on the parties as well as on the case study format.”
+“We agreed that fitting a creative enterprise into a corporate format is constraining on the parties as well as on the case study format.”